-(7) The right of the dependant child to reside in the Islands as a dependant shall cease upon completion of his full-time tertiary education or when he reaches the age of twenty-four years, whichever happens earlier.
+Dependents of the holder of a Residency Certificate for Persons of Independent Means 36.
+(1) The right of a child to reside in the Islands as a dependant shall cease upon completion of his full-time tertiary education or when he reaches the age of twenty-four years, whichever happens earlier.